vvarik/32drugs/doc/growthrates.md

-There are multiple models (equations) that could potentially describe the growth curve and `growthrates` package can be used to fit several of them, including the user defined model and the four parametric log logistic model we used to fit dose-response curves.
+There are multiple models (equations) that could potentially describe the growth curve and `growthrates` package can be used to fit several of them, including the totally user defined model and the four parametric log logistic model we used to fit dose-response curves.

 We are going to focus on one of the most widely used model of [Baranyi and Roberts](https://pubmed.ncbi.nlm.nih.gov/7873331/).
 This one: